The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Modeling the 21cm signal

 At the epoch of the formation of the first sources, the Universe was already expanded enough that collisions between hydrogen atoms and other species were rare making $x_{\rm c} \simeq 0$.
 In this case, the evolution of $T_{\rm S}$ is determined by $x_\alpha$ and the colour temperature $T_{\rm c}$, which is very close to the kinetic temperature $T_{\rm K}$.

-Following the analytical model presented by \citet{Furlanetto2006}, we compute the Lyman-$\alpha$ coupling coefficient as:
+Following the analytical model presented by \citet{Furlanetto2006} and \citet{Pritchard2012}, we compute the Lyman-$\alpha$ coupling coefficient as:

 with numerical fits to the correction factor $S_\alpha$ and the colour temperature $T_{\rm c}$ taken from \citet{Hirata2006}.
-The Lyman-$\alpha$ flux, $J_\alpha$ (cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sr$^{-1}$), is computed using the input values provided by our semi-analytical model of structure formation CAT that will be presented in Section \ref{sec:LymanBG}).
+The Lyman-$\alpha$ flux, $J_\alpha$ (cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ sr$^{-1}$), is computed using the input values provided by our semi-analytical model of structure formation \textsc{cat} that will be presented in Section \ref{sec:LymanBG}).
+The other parameters appearing in Eq. \ref{eq:xalpha} are: the Einstein coefficient for spontaneous emission A$_{10}$, the electron mass m$_{\rm e}$, the speed of light c, the oscillatory strength of the Lyman-$\alpha$ transition f$_{\alpha}$ and the temperature equivalent to the transition energy between the two hyperfine states T$_{\star}$.
+In Eq. \ref{eq:xalpha} it is also highlighted the dependence of x$_{\alpha}$ on 1/T$_{\gamma}$.
 Since $T_{\rm c} \simeq T_{\rm K}$, in order to compute $\delta T_{\rm b}$ from Eq. \ref{eq:DBT} we need to describe the thermal evolution of the neutral intergalactic gas.
 In an expanding Universe we can write:

 with $k_{\rm B}$ the Boltzmann constant, $n_{\rm H}$ the hydrogen gas number density and $\epsilon_i$ the heating rate per unit volume of the $i$-th process.